Quenched large deviations for Monte Carlo integration with Coulomb gases: Introduction

-\paragraph{Extrema of the potential of a Coulomb gas.} In dimension $1$ and $2$, the two-dimensional Coulomb interaction kernel $g(x, y) = -\log \lvert x - y\rvert$, along with $V(x) = \lvert x \rvert^2 /2$ and $\beta_n=2n^2$, yields a Gibbs measure that also describes the distribution of the eigenvalues of random matrices, respectively the Gaussian unitary and Ginibre ensembles \citep{AnGuZe10}.
+In dimension $1$ and $2$, the two-dimensional Coulomb interaction kernel $g(x, y) = -\log \lvert x - y\rvert$, along with $V(x) = \lvert x \rvert^2 /2$ and $\beta_n=2n^2$, yields a Gibbs measure that also describes the distribution of the eigenvalues of random matrices, respectively the Gaussian unitary and Ginibre ensembles \citep{AnGuZe10}.
 In this case, the interaction potential $\sum_{i = 1}^{n} g(z, x_i)$ generated at point $z$ by points $x_1, \dots, x_n$ drawn from \eqref{e:gibbs_measure} coincides with the log of the modulus of the characteristic polynomial of the random matrix, evaluated in $z$.
 The behavior of the maximum of this quantity has been a topic of interest, following the famous conjectures of \citet{fyodorov_freezing_2012} in the one-dimensional case.
 In dimension $2$, for general $V$ and $\beta_n = \beta n^2$, it has been for instance shown by \citet{lambert_maximum_2020,lambert_law_2024,peilen_maximum_2024} that

 where $\mu_V$ is the compactly supported measure that satisfies \cref{e:jellium} for a fixed $V$ and $D(x, r)$ is any disk strictly contained in the support of $\mu_V$.
 Obtaining a similar behavior in dimension $d\geq3$ is still an open question up to our knowledge, but we show as a byproduct of our proof in \cref{p:max_pot} that for general $V$ and $\beta_n$ growing faster than $n$,